Google E-E-A-T is the recent update to the quality rater guidelines.

 Their assessments are used to identify pages that should rank higher or lower, based on the knowledge and expertise of the content.

-Google Quality Raters do not directly influence the rankings of any sites.
+However, you should know that Google Quality Raters do not directly influence the rankings of any sites.

 How Does Google Know if Content Is Authoritative?